 Skilled Visa Overhaul

-The Department of Home Affairs has introduced new skilled visa categories to attract top talent and fill critical skill gaps.
-The Skills in Demand visa replaces the Temporary Skills Shortage visa, offering three streams:
+The Department of Home Affairs skilled visa categories introduced in the past continue as normal, with the same intent of attracting top talent and filling critical skill gaps.
+The Skills in Demand visa which replaced the Temporary Skills Shortage visa, still offers the three streams of:

 - Core Skills